-It has taken us 18 months, but Version 10.0 will be released on December 12, 2022.
+It has taken us 18 months, but Version 10.0 has been released.

 Why so long?
 As we embarked into the details of our specific strategies, it became apparent that (a) we had to "fix" some things in our architecture, and (b) we had a much steeper curve of implementation than we ever expected.